William D. Leahy: Grand strategy

-When Roosevelt went away, Leahy went with him.
+When Roosevelt travelled overseas, Leahy went with him.
 Leahy missed the Casablanca Conference in January 1943; after setting out with Roosevelt, Hopkins and Rear Admiral Ross McIntire, Leahy developed bronchitis and had to remain in Trinidad.
 But he was present at all the other inter-Allied conferences that the President attended.
 Leahy's support of Roosevelt's decision to invade French North Africa did not mean that he bought into the British Mediterranean strategy.
 He joined Marshall and King in their advocacy of a cross-Channel operation in 1944.
 At the first conference he attended, the Third Washington Conference, in May 1943 he clashed with the British chiefs of staff over their reluctance to undertake operations to reopen the overland route to China, which Leahy considered vital to both the war against Japan and the postwar era.
 Leahy eventually extracted a promise from the British to undertake Operation Anakim, an offensive to recapture Burma, in 1943.
 Leahy sided with Hopkins and Major General Claire Chennault in supporting a bombing offensive against Japan from bases in China despite Marshall's prescient warnings that this could not be sustained without adequate ground troops to protect the air bases.
 Marshall was proven correct when a Japanese offensive overran Chennault's bases.

-On November 12, 1943, Roosevelt, Hopkins, Leahy, King and Marshall set off together from Hampton Roads on the battleship USS Iowa.
-Roosevelt occupied the captain's cabin, and Leahy the one for an embarked admiral; Marshall, the next most senior officer, had the chief of staff's cabin.
-The President had his own mess, where he dined with Hopkins, Leahy, McIntire, and Roosevelt's aides, Rear Admiral Wilson Brown and Major General Edwin "Pa" Watson; the other senior officers took their meals with the ship's officers.
-They reached Mers-el-Kebir on November 20, from whence they flew to Tunis and then Cairo.
+On 12 November 1943, Roosevelt, Hopkins, Leahy, King and Marshall set off together from Hampton Roads on the battleship USS Iowa.
+Roosevelt occupied the captain's cabin, and Leahy the one for an embarked admiral.
+They reached Mers-el-Kebir on 20 November, from whence they flew to Tunis and then Cairo.
 Roosevelt stayed at the American Ambassador's compound in Cairo.
 Space was limited, so he took only Leahy and Hopkins with him.
-Discussions with the British in Cairo were mainly concerned with Burma and China, about which they had much less interest than the Americans.
+Discussions with the British were mainly concerned with Burma and China, about which they had much less interest than the Americans.